kanakamedala-rajesh/vs-components/README.md

 /** @type {import('tailwindcss').Config} */

 module.exports = {
   // Ensure darkMode is set to 'class' if using the DarkModeToggle

-darkMode: 'class',
+  darkMode: "class",

   content: [

-'./app/**/*.{js,ts,jsx,tsx,mdx}', // Include mdx if used
+    "./app/**/*.{js,ts,jsx,tsx,mdx}", // Include mdx if used

-'./pages/**/*.{js,ts,jsx,tsx,mdx}',

-'./components/**/*.{js,ts,jsx,tsx,mdx}',
+    "./pages/**/*.{js,ts,jsx,tsx,mdx}",

+    "./components/**/*.{js,ts,jsx,tsx,mdx}",

     // If library is in node_modules AND its source files contain Tailwind classes

     // that aren't reflected in YOUR usage, you might need this:

     // './node_modules/@venkatasudha/components/dist/**/*.{js,mjs}', // Check if necessary
   ],

   theme: {
     extend: {
       // Extend theme here if needed
     },
   },

   plugins: [

-// Add Tailwind plugins here if needed by your app (e.g., require('@tailwindcss/forms'))
+    // Add Tailwind plugins here if needed by your app (e.g., require('@tailwindcss/forms')) ],

-],

 };
 ```